Dental Exam – Every Six Months

 The following types of dental x-rays are commonly performed –

 Panoramic X-Rays: show a broad scope of the teeth, jaw, sinuses, and jaw joints.
-These x-rays are not designed to find tooth cavities.
-They show show impacted teeth, infections, pathology and other structural abnormalities in the bone.
-Panoramic x-rays are typically taken every 3-5 years.
+These x-rays do not find tooth cavities.
+They do show impacted teeth and other structural abnormalities in the bone.

-A Panoramic x-ray and bitewing x-rays are usually performed during your first dental exam.
+A full series of Periapical x-rays are usually performed during your first dental exam.
 Bitewing x-rays are performed during routine checkups to look for tooth decay.
-X-rays are recommended based on age, risk and medical and dental history.
+X-rays will be performed based on age, risk and medical history.

-After your comprehensive dental examination, if you do not have periodontal disease, one of our dental hygienists will perform a thorough professional teeth cleaning procedure.
+After your comprehensive dental examination, one of our professional dental hygienists will perform a thorough teeth cleaning procedure.
 This twice-yearly cleaning will supplement the brushing and flossing you do at home.

 Completing The Dental Exam

 After the examination and cleaning, your dentist will inform you about the overall health of your teeth and gums, and then highlight any areas for concern (if any).
 It is very important that you see your dentist for a routine dental exam every six months to ensure your teeth and gums remain healthy.
-Early detection of problems such as bone loss, gum disease, tooth decay and other issues like bruxism (grinding or clenching your teeth), or toothbrush abrasion from brushing too hard, will save you discomfort and money in the long run.
+Early detection of problems such as bone loss, gum disease and tooth decay will save you discomfort and money in the long run.